VicTheM/4EvaBraids-backend/README.md

     - And other fashion components
 7. Save every booking request to the database and integrate bookings with google calender
 8. Enable users to upload an image of the kind of style they will like to make
+9. Users should be able to track their appointment

 ![How to Book Page](docs/images/How%20to%20Book.png "Booking Instruction")